Mental Health Facilities Frederick County, VA

 Timber Ridge School Leary Educational Foundation Inc

-Timber Ridge School Leary Educational Foundation Inc is a mental health treatment center in Frederick County, VA, located at 1463 New Hope Road, 22625 zip code area.
-Timber Ridge School Leary Educational Foundation Inc provides residential treatment.
-Timber Ridge School Leary Educational Foundation Inc offers individual psychotherapy, couples/family therapy and psychotropic medication to children / adolescents.
-Timber Ridge School Leary Educational Foundation Inc also supports clients referred from the court/judicial system, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services at Timber Ridge School Leary Educational Foundation Inc consist of diet and exercise counseling, supported employment and education services.
+Timber Ridge School Leary Educational Foundation Inc is a mental health clinic in Frederick County, Virginia, located at 1463 New Hope Road, 22625 zip code.
+Timber Ridge School Leary Educational Foundation Inc offers residential treatment.
+Timber Ridge School Leary Educational Foundation Inc provides trauma therapy, individual psychotherapy and activity therapy to children / adolescents.
+Timber Ridge School Leary Educational Foundation Inc also supports people with trauma, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Some other services provided by Timber Ridge School Leary Educational Foundation Inc include supported employment, suicide prevention services and education services.

 Northwestern Community Services

 Northwestern Community Services is a mental health facility in Frederick County, VA, located at 158 Front Royal Pike, Suite 200, 22602.
-Northwestern Community Services provides outpatient treatment and telemedicine/telehealth.
-Northwestern Community Services provides group therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and adults.
+Northwestern Community Services provides telemedicine/telehealth and outpatient treatment.
+Northwestern Community Services provides behavior modification, activity therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
 Northwestern Community Services also supports people requiring dual diagnosis treatment.
-Some other services available at Northwestern Community Services include court-ordered outpatient treatment, housing services and diet and exercise counseling.
+Some other services available at Northwestern Community Services include court-ordered outpatient treatment, supported housing and case management.

 Frequently Asked Questions About Mental Health Treatment in Frederick County, VA